String Submodular Functions with Curvature Constraints: Applications

 \subsection{Maximizing the Information Gain}

+In this part, we present an application of our results on string submodular functions to sequential Bayesian parameter estimation.
+Bayesian estimation has been studied intensively from various perspectives \cite{60s}-- \cite{10s}.
+This work is the first to consider the problem from the string submodularity perspective.

-In this part, we present an application of string submodular function on Bayesian estimation.
-Consider a signal of interest $x$, which takes value on $\bbR^N$ with normal prior distribution $\mathcal N(\mu, P_0)$.
-In our example, we assume that the dimension $N=2$.
-However, our analysis easily generalizes to dimensions larger than 2.
-Let $\mathbb D$ denotes all the diagonal positive-semidefinite $2\times 2$ matrices with power (trace) constraint:
+Consider a signal of interest $x\in \bbR^N$ with normal prior distribution $\mathcal N(\mu, P_0)$.
+In our example, we assume that $N=2$ for simplicity; our analysis easily generalizes to dimensions larger than 2.
+Let $\mathbb D$ denote the set of diagonal positive-semidefinite $2\times 2$ matrices with unit Frobenius norm: